BuidlGuidl/event-wallet/README.md

 > 💁‍♂️ login as with your nickname:

 ![image](https://github.com/BuidlGuidl/event-wallet/assets/2653167/bfbbe1a3-8fee-4b73-8ff9-12954827a962)

 > 🏷 now you can use the browser to navigate to the `/checkedIn` route to drop tokens and gas to players:

 ![image](https://github.com/BuidlGuidl/event-wallet/assets/2653167/1d1e19e1-35fb-4302-9bd6-780fed7af7cf)

+⚠️ your frontend address will need to be an admin to drop tokens to players

+> 📝 edit `packages/hardhat/deploy/00_deploy_your_contract.ts` and add your address to `dexPausers`

+> ⚙️ redeploy the whole stack with `yarn deploy --reset`